Treble (rugby league): 2024

 Wigan became the first team to win the Quadruple over the same calendar year as they won the 2024 World Club Challenge in a 16-12 win over Penrith Panthers, the 2024 Challenge Cup final in an 18-8 win over Warrington Wolves, the 2024 League Leaders' Shield, and winning the 2024 Super League Grand Final 9-2 against Hull Kingston Rovers.

 Bradford Bulls

 Bradford Bulls became the second team to hold four trophies, though this was over two different seasons, and the first of the Super League era, winning the treble in 2003 before completing the quadruple by beating Penrith Panthers 22–4 in the following year's World Club Challenge.
 Given the current winners of the NRL and Super League take part in this game it is considered as part of the quadruple.

 St Helens

 Following their treble victory in the 2006 season, they beat Brisbane Broncos 18–14 in the World Club Challenge.

+Following the 2023 Super League season, St Helens defeated Penrith Panthers 13–12 in golden point, after Penrith scored a last gasp try to level the game.
+Lewis Dodd won the game for St Helens with a drop goal in the 83rd minute.

+Hull Kingston Rovers

+Hull KR won the 2026 World Club Challenge defeating Brisbane Broncos 30–24 to complete the Quadruple following their 8–6 win in 2025 Challenge Cup final in over Warrington Wolves, the 2025 League Leaders' Shield, and winning the 2025 Super League Grand Final 24–6 against Wigan Warriors.